Jason R. Factor’s practice focuses on tax matters.

 MBK Partners in the formation of its fourth flagship fund, MBK Partners Fund IV, with approximately $4.1 billion in commitments, and in the formation of MBK Special Situations I.

-Angelo Gordon in the formation of AG Asia Realty Fund III and AG Europe Realty Fund II.
+Angelo Gordon in the formation of AG Asia Realty Fund III and IV, and AG Europe Realty Fund II.

 Owl Rock Capital Corp. in connection with a capital call facility, BDC and SPV level credit facilities, and an unsecured bond offering.